shiveshchowdary/NeuralMachineTranslation/README.md

 - Uses GRU cells for both the encoder and decoder without incorporating attention.
 - Simpler architecture without attention mechanisms.

+### Model 3: Transformer-based Neural Machine Translation

+- Implementation of NMT using transformers built from scratch.
+- Utilizes self-attention mechanisms for capturing contextual information.
+- Offers a different approach compared to GRU-based models.

 ## Features

-- **Parallel Text Data:** Both models are trained on parallel text data, typically source and target language pairs, to learn translation patterns.
+- **Parallel Text Data:** Both GRU-based models are trained on parallel text data, typically source and target language pairs, to learn translation patterns.

+- **Transformer Model:** A separate implementation of NMT using transformers, showcasing a different architecture for machine translation.

 ## Dependencies